perpetual-education-personal/affinity-svg-export-notes/README.md

 ## Transforms

 **note** When an object is moved, AD will create a group and apply a transform to that group.
 We believe that this is for the sake of the history panel, which is _great_.
-However - having them in the output makes for mojor trouble in later animatable elements. `flatten transforms [x]` takes care of that smoothly.
+However - having them in the output makes for major trouble in later animatable elements. `flatten transforms [x]` takes care of that smoothly.

 ```html
   <g id="face1" serif:id="face">